 New owner and tenants have been forced out of Dublin property, court told

-Woman who had given undertakings to vacate property was back in it with children who appeared were being ‘used as pawns’
+Woman allegedly breaks back into property with children who are being ‘used as pawns’

 Arising out of the woman’s refusal to comply with orders granting the receiver possession of the property she was jailed for contempt last May.
 She was released from Mountjoy Prison in late August after giving undertakings she and her children would vacate the property.